A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 This article describes the objective and measurable metrics associated with headliner level comedian laughter levels.

-5. Initial promo video clips should only be 60-90 seconds long and unedited.
-The first one should be of the very beginning of a comedian’s act (including their intro).
+5. Initial promo video clips should be 60-90 seconds long and unedited.
+The first clip should be from the very beginning of the comedian’s act (including their intro).

-6. The comedian should be prepared to provide an additional unedited 30-45 performance video if asked once the promo clips have been reviewed.
+6. The comedian should be prepared to provide an additional unedited 30-45 minute performance video if requested after the promo clips have been reviewed.

 Part 3

-Provide the criteria above has been met, this question can be answered:
+Provided the criteria above have been met, this question can now be answered:

-How many clips should I have to send to a talent agency?
+How many clips should I send to a talent agency?

-The answer would be 1-3 short, but powerful initial performance clips and be prepared if asked to provide an unedited 30-45 minute video performance.
+The answer would be 1-3 short but powerful initial performance clips and, if requested, be prepared to provide an unedited 30-45 minute video performance.

-It should go without saying that any video clips that will be used for talent agencies or other paid work should be professionally produced and at the highest quality possible.
+It should go without saying that any video clips used for talent agencies or other paid work should be professionally produced and of the highest quality possible.

-It should be obvious that there is a bit more involved when it comes to “breaking into” stand-up comedy than many funny people understand.
+It should be obvious that there is a bit more involved in “breaking into” stand-up comedy than many funny people realize.

-One need only suffer though any comedy open mic night anywhere on the planet to see that most people, regardless of how funny or talented they may be offstage can’t really generate much laughter (if any) when they get onstage.
+One need only suffer through any comedy open mic night anywhere on the planet to see that most people—regardless of how funny or talented they may be offstage—can’t generate much laughter (if any) when they get on stage.

-But it’s not because they couldn’t rock a room – they simply don’t know how to take the comedy talent that they use in everyday life and make it ready for the stand-up comedy stage.
+But it’s not because they couldn’t rock a room—it’s simply because they don’t know how to take the comedy talent they use in everyday life and make it work for the stand-up comedy stage.

-Some people are under the impression that they can make a video at home of a comedy act – with the need for an audience or audience response and that some talent professional will be able to see that they do have talent and want to usher them into show business.
+Some people are under the impression that they can record a comedy act at home—without an audience or audience response—and that some talent professional will recognize their potential and usher them into show business.

 Becoming a professional comedian simply doesn’t work that way.
-It is a challenging performing art that DEMANDS the acquisition of experience, demonstrated skill and ability along with a growing reputation of being able to “deliver the goods” for virtually any audience the step in front of.
+It is a challenging performing art that demands experience, demonstrated skill, and the ability to “deliver the goods” consistently for virtually any audience they step in front of.

 Like I said, just suffer through any comedy open mic anywhere on the planet to truly understand what I have presented in this article.